miffili/20172018_100DaysOfCode/R3Log.md

 _Wanna start at D1?
 [Go ahead](#d1-100daysofcode--apr232018)_

+### **D12 #100DaysOfCode // June052018**

+**coding**

+* **$** finished the Vue.js component
+  * switched the third party component
+  * styled the `input[type='range']`-element
+  * added conditional styles with JavaScript 😇

+**thoughts**
+After some tough days, I got to go to the office today.
+The design was finalized, so I got to work on the styling of the input element, which was admittedly not that easy, especially because the component has to be supported by all major browsers.
+No grid, no flex, no fancy stuff – it's a rollercoaster between "super fun challenge" & "f#\*k u CSS!".. 😅
+But with the world wide web & the help of my clients/colleagues we managed to get the component done.
+And I'm proud – it's accessible, touch considered & supported by the majority of browsers.
+I'm really glad, I get the chance to learn so much in such a fun environment.

+_8h_

+---

+_June022018 – June042018_

+Needed to take a break.
+Every day my to do list was full of tasks, but every day I just slept in, binge-watched old shows & just cuddled with the fur babies.
+I guess, sometimes those days are inevitable & I figured I would just get through them & rest, than to try to push me & loose my remaining energy. 😬

+---

 ### **D11 #100DaysOfCode // June012018**

 **coding/research**

 * CSS
   * tinkered a bit with styling of input elements
   * read some CSS-Tricks articles about it

 **thoughts**
 What a day today.
-Again as almost every day this week today was an 30°C day here in Rostock.
-After pushing myself to the limits the last days (regarding the heat), I started my day on the balcony just eating a late breakfast & enjoying the morning sun with my furbabies.
+Again – as almost every day this week – today was an 30°C day here in Rostock.
+After pushing myself to the limits the last days (regarding the heat), I started my day on the balcony just eating a late breakfast & enjoying the morning sun with my fur babies.
 Just watching them soaking all of the smells & sounds, enjoying the breeze always makes my day.
 By lunch, the thermometer in my room showed 26°C, so I decided to just clean my place & rearrange everything.
-Withing this week I tried to work in a standing poition twice & it totally changed the way I worked.
+Within this week I tried to work in a standing position twice & it totally changed the way I worked.
 These past months of sitting took a toll on me.
 So I rearranged my room & build a solution to switch from sitting to standing without much hustle. 🙂
-In between cleaning & furniture moving times, did I menttion the 30°C 😅, I checked out some articles on how to style input elements & tinkered a bit with a codepen project – but nothing fancy.
+In between cleaning & furniture moving times, did I mentioned the 30°C 😅, I checked out some articles on how to style input elements & tinkered a bit with a codepen project – but nothing fancy.

 _1h_

 ### **D10 #100DaysOfCode // May312018**

 **coding**

-* **$** worked on the first first Vue.js component from yesterday
+* **$** worked on the first Vue.js component from yesterday
   * got feedback on the component
   * added more elements (conditional rendering)
   * learned how to extract a component & to set up props
   * learned, wrote & used filters
-  * pairprogrammed with another dev to adapt the third party range-field -> decision in the end, switch components (to an underdog! 🎉)
+  * pair-programmed with another dev to adapt the third party range-field -> decision in the end, switch components (to an underdog! 🎉)

 **thoughts**
 I have to admit, I was a bit nervous to show, what I coded together. 😅 But I think, it was okay for my first Vue component.
 I learned a lot today by coding in the office, although the afternoon is usually not a good time for me to work focused.
 There is definitely still a ton to learn & set up.
 But I LOVE IT! ❤ It's exactly why I started this journey in the beginning.
 The constant "I don't understand that!
 I need to learn that!"..
 It's just paired with an urgent desire of "please just let me check the docs more thoroughly, so I don't need to look every itty bitty up".
 But that's okay I guess.
 Just another soft skill I need to learn – "to be comfortable with discomfort". 😊